nusenu/ansible-relayor/README.md

     - it defines the filepath to the htpasswd file (containing username and password hash) on the relay
     - default: `/etc/nginx/tor_metricsport_htpasswd`

-* `tor_prometheus_scrape_username` string
-    - only relevant if `tor_enableMetricsPort` is True
-    - username used to protect the MetricsPort via HTTP basic auth
-    - there should be NO need to change the default value.
-    - the default generates a 6 character random lowercase string using the Ansible password lookup
-    - default: `"{{ lookup('password', '~/.tor/prometheus/scrape-usernames/'+inventory_hostname + ' length=6 chars=ascii_lowercase') }}"`

-* `tor_prometheus_scrape_metrics_path` string
-    - only relevant if `tor_enableMetricsPort` is True
-    - this variable defines the prometheus metrics_path.
-It is used in the nginx and prometheus scrape template.
-    - there should be NO need to change the default value.
-    - the default generates a 10 character random lowercase string using the Ansible password lookup
-    - default: `"{{ lookup('password', '~/.tor/prometheus/metrics_path/'+inventory_hostname + ' length=10 chars=ascii_lowercase') }}"`

 * `tor_prometheus_scrape_password_folder` folderpath
     - only relevant if `tor_enableMetricsPort` is True
     - ansible will automatically generate one unique and random 20 character password per host (not per tor instance) to protect the MetricsPort via nginx (http auth)